drwells/prm-mode/readme.markdown

 One could argue that this is a bug in `ParameterHandler`, but if no one over the last fifteen years has needed to get a `#` into a string, then it is probably not worth worrying over.

+### Syntax highlighting in continuations

+Most emacs modes do this 'incorrectly'; if a line starts with a keyword, then that keyword will be highlighted, regardless of whether or not the last line ended in a `\`.
+Similarly, as far as my experiments can tell, emacs can only highlight constructions on a single line, so multi-line (with continuation) section headings are improperly highlighted.